Find care now

 If you are in the military or a veteran, we will disclose your health information as required by command authorities.
 We may disclose health information to authorized federal officials for national security purposes, such as protecting the President of the United States or the conduct of authorized intelligence operations.
 We may disclose health information to make medical suitability determinations for Foreign Service.

-We may disclose your health information as required by applicable workers compensation and similar laws.
+We may use or disclose your health information as required by applicable workers compensation laws and similar requirements.

 Your written authorization